By Christopher Brown – OCDCarCare.com

 Paint defects which are embedded within, or BELOW, the surface of the clear coat (top layer of single stage paint).

-Below Surface Paint Defects exist within the layers of the paint itself, or even deeper.
+Below Surface Paint Defects exist within the layers of the paint system itself, or even deeper.
 Chemical decontamination sometimes removes these defects with ease.
 However, machine paint polishing, otherwise known as paint correction or buffing, is the best means of removal for the vast majority of below surface paint defects.

 How to Best Identify and Diagnose Paint Defects